Looking for the best things to do in Surfers Paradise & the Gold Coast!? Well, you’ve come to the right place!

 Here’s a solid list of all the theme parks that you can visit, maybe not all in one day…

-- Movie World – is kind of like a mini Universal Studios with epic rollercoasters, DC Comic style parades to movie set stunt performances.
+- Movie World – is kind of like a mini Universal Studios with epic rollercoasters, DC Comic style parades and movie set stunt performances.

-- Dream World – is home to the mighty Tower of Terror which in 1997 was the world’s fastest rollercoaster.
-Today Dream World is an epic place to take the family with stacks of rides, fair style food and good times.
+- Dream World – is home to the mighty Tower of Terror which was once the world’s fastest rollercoaster.
+Today Dream World is an epic place for everyone — it’s one of the best things to do in Surfers Paradise for couples, families and friends with rides and fair-style food on offer.

-- SeaWorld is another theme park near Surfers Paradise but I completely disagree with dolphins been used as an entertainment tool for tourists and dolphins been held in small concrete pools.
+- SeaWorld – another theme park near Surfers Paradise but I don’t really recommend Sea World as dolphins are used as entertainment tools and they’re held in small concrete pools.

 Save yourself some money and book a combo pass to these attractions for multple days of fun!

-The Gold Coast will certainly make your pockets lighter and don’t think that’s a good thing.
-Shopping in Surfers Paradise and surrounds is a genuine past time for those visiting this sunny part of Australia with enough shops to have you going to a different outlet for everyday of the year.
+The Gold Coast will certainly make your pockets lighter — but not in the way you think.
+Shopping in the area and its surrounds is one of the best Surfers Paradise activities for those visiting this sunny part of Australia.
+It has enough shops to have you going to a different outlet every day of the year.

-Pacific Fair and Harbour Town are the biggest and best on the Gold Coast with every piece of equipment, clothing, and cookery or if you just want to grab a snag at Bunnings then be my guest!
+Pacific Fair and Harbour Town are the biggest and best on the Gold Coast with every piece of equipment, clothing, and cookery or if you just want to grab a snag at Bunnings, then be my guest!
+Don’t forget boutique shopping at the Surfers Paradise Beachfront Markets.

 6) SkyPoint Deck

-Views of Surfers Paradise doesn’t get much better than been on top of Q1, Australia’s tallest building reaching a staggering 323 metres.
-The SkyPoint Deck isn’t quite at the top instead it gets you 230 metres up!
-Getting to the 77th floor, where the deck is located takes 43 seconds…that’s seriously quick.
+Views of Surfers Paradise doesn’t get much better than being on top of Q1, Australia’s tallest building reaching a staggering 323 meters.
+The SkyPoint Deck isn’t quite at the top; instead, it gets you 230 meters up!
+Getting to the 77th floor, where the observation deck is located, takes 43 seconds…that’s seriously quick.

 - SkyPoint Observation Deck 1 Day Ticket: “Enjoy amazing views of the Gold Coast from up the top of Skypoint!
 Ride in one of the world’s fastest elevators up to the 77th floor of the Q1 Tower and take in the views from the only coastal observation deck in Australia!
 Don’t forget your camera!”